Getting Started

 The overrides have some restrictions:

-• A scalar or null element can only be overwritten with another scalar or null element, if you want to overwrite it you have to use the !override tag to force it.
+- A scalar or null element can only be overwritten with another scalar or null element, if you want to overwrite it you have to use the

-• A map or a list can only be merged with another element of the same type, if you want to overwrite it you must use the !override tag.
+tag to force it. - A map or a list can only be merged with another element of the same type, if you want to overwrite it you must use the

-• The !ref tag can only be used if the resulting configuration does not have cycles, that is, you cannot refer to a configuration directly or indirectly uses the self configuration.
+tag can only be used if the resulting configuration does not have cycles, that is, you cannot refer to a configuration directly or indirectly uses the self configuration. - You can only use the sref tag for scalars in the document.

 Debug